sayanmajumder1054/smart-issue-board/README.md

 1. Create Firebase project and Web App
 2. Copy Firebase config into `.env` file
-3. Use environment variables in `firebase.js`:
+3. Use environment variables in `firebase.js`
+4. Firestore Rules (for production):

+: